Road Safety Authority: Criticisms and Controversies

 The RSA's "He drives, she dies" campaign in 2008, which aimed to raise awareness among female drivers of the risks of getting into cars with men they feel may not drive safely, came in for some criticism in the Irish media.
 The Broadcasting Complaints Commission also received a number of complaints from members of the public relating to the campaign.
 RSA Chief Executive Noel Brett defended the campaign as justified by accident statistics, saying that "women need to know that they are being killed through male-dominated driver errors such as speeding and drink driving," adding "male drivers are four times more likely to be involved in a fatal collision than a female driver".

 The RSA was mentioned in relation to public agencies continuing to operate outside of the remit of the Ombudsman and the Information Commissioner, in a speech delivered by Emily O'Reilly in 2010.

 In 2011, some controversy was caused when Gay Byrne was shown travelling in a car with Terry Wogan when Byrne appeared not to be wearing his seatbelt.
 Byrne has also admitted to drink driving in the past, but said it was "part of the Irish culture at the time".

-Also in 2011 RTÉ revealed that individuals in some of the National Car Testing Service centres could issue an NCT car safety certificate on payment of €100 for cars with serious safety defects.
+Also in 2011, RTÉ revealed that individuals in some of the National Car Testing Service centres could issue an NCT car safety certificate on payment of €100 for cars with serious safety defects.
 The tests are subcontracted to and conducted by Applus.

+Spending Controversies

 In September 2024, it was reported that the RSA had breached public spending rules on five contracts worth €3.7 million.
 The report came in the wake of ongoing criticism of the authority over its response to rising road deaths and ahead of meetings to discuss its future, and was described as "the final nail in the coffin of the RSA as currently constituted".
 In October of the same year it was reported that the Authority had spent €2.5m on public relations since 2020.

+In August 2026 it was reported that the annual expenditure on marketing and advertising had increased from €3.5m in 2020 to €8.5m in 2025, with a total of €44m spent on advertising and public relations between January 2020 and July 2026, including €32.9m to Spark Foundry.
+The spending was described by Sinn Féin TD, Pa Daly as "alarming when considered in the context of the rapid rise in road deaths over the same period".
+It was later reported that the Road Safety Authority had spent more than €43,000 on media training services for staff ahead of appearances before Oireachtas committees over a three and a half year period.